 A woman bystander would have found it far easier to, say, attempt to pull the aggressor away – precisely because women are not constrained by the prohibition that they have placed on men.

 For, yes, it is women who have put men into this cleft stick.
 It is women – or at least our gynocentric society – which have placed the obligation upon men to protect women, even strangers.
-But it is also women, or our gynocentric society, which have increasingly constrained men from any physical contact with women without their explicit consent.
+But it is also women, and specifically our feminist society, which have increasingly constrained men from any physical contact with women without their explicit consent.
 And this brings me to my final point: that women in general are completely unaware, or unconcerned, about this flat contradiction.

 Women feel no need to be concerned at having placed men in an impossible position.
 The attitude of women is simply to state what they expect from men.
 They expect protection, and they have now been taught to expect an extreme form of control over men in regard to touching.
-Women feel no obligation to ensure that their demands on men are actually consistent.
+Women feel no obligation to ensure that their demands on men are actually consistent or physically possible.
 This is the cleft stick they have made for us.